wynwxst/MCSTORE.free/README.md

 # MCSTORE.free
 an exploit for all trial based games on microsoft store

+# Disclaimer:

+I am not responsible if you share this exploit as your own and get reported

 # Installation:
 download the .reg files and run AddTakeOwnership.reg